This Chocolate Mint Icebox Cake is SO simple you won’t believe it. Creamy mint whipped cream with chocolate wafers and chopped Andes mints – amazing!

 - In a large bowl of a standing mixer, add cream, extract, sugar and green food coloring (if using).
 Whip until stiff peaks form.

 - Line a medium-sized springform pan with saran wrap.
 Pour 1/3 of the mint whipped cream into pan, spreading to the edges.
 Layer 1/3 of the wafer cookies over whipping cream, leaving an inch border on the outside.
 Pour in 1/3 more whipped cream, spreading to edges then add another layer of cookies.
-Finish with final layer of whipped cream.
+Finish with a final layer of whipped cream.

-- Unmold cake and carefully remove saran wrap, then place cake on serving plate.
+- Unmold the cake from the pan and carefully remove saran wrap or foil, then place cake on serving plate.
 Coarsely chop remaining chocolate wafer cookies and Andes Mints, then use them to top your cake.
+Serve immediately or allow to thaw slightly then serve.